cslmath/champlainww.ca/docs/about/about-news.md

 date: 2009-02-01
 ---

+# WeBWorK News

+???+ info "August 15, 2022 - Upgrade to 2.17"

+    The Champlain WeBWorK system has been upgraded to version 2.17.
+    More details can be found in the [release notes](https://webwork.maa.org/wiki/Release_notes_for_WeBWorK_2.17).

 ??? info "August 18, 2021 - New Host, upgrade to 2.16"

     The Champlain WeBWorK system has been moved to a new host located in Toronto, Canada.